lukekavanagh/lukekavanagh.github.io/unit_2/cs/week_4/README.md

 # Week 4: Introduction to C-Sharp

-Before starting this week, please fetch the changes from
+Before starting this week, please fetch changes from the main phase-0-version-2.0 repo.
+If you've forgotten how, check out these [instructions](https://github.com/dev-academy-phase0/phase-0-handbook/blob/master/fetching-changes.md).

 This weeks you get to play with C Sharp!
 (C#).
 The linked tutorials, labs and exercises will introduce you to the language and start to help you develop your C# utility belt for tackling the gravest of programming challenges.